dontpullthis/gowipetweet/README.md

 ## TODO

-- Creation of CSV to-delete file from dump JSON file with tweets
+- Config file should NOT be mandatory for all commands.
+Only those commands which interact with Twitter API need it
 - Filtering of dump records, preferably using exression evaluation library (`Govaluate`?).
 The goal is to filter tweets using some customizable logic e.g. number of likes/retweets